zakhar1111/Demo_2_3/README.md

-## About DB
+## About Demo2
-The demo is an example of creating an employed environment for building and running the Store web application.
-The Store is an MVC web application for accessing a sporting goods catalog.
-The functionality of the Store is restricted by following operations: browse the catalog, create, edit and delete entries in the catalog.
-The product catalog is a SQL database.
+The demo shows how to create an environment in the Azure, deploy a data-driven ASP.NET web app in Azure and connect it to Azure SQL database.

 [![Build Status](https://dddot.visualstudio.com/Demo2/_apis/build/status/Demo2-CI?branchName=master)](https://dddot.visualstudio.com/Demo2/_build/latest?definitionId=10?branchName=master)

 ## Purpose
-Automating the process of creating a working environment using the example of the following infrastructure: Windows 2016 server, SQL EXPRESS server, IIS server.
-This infrastructure should provide verification of the functionality and build process of the web application (Store).
+Manually customize and run process Continuous Integration, Continuous Deployment (CI-CD) with Azure DevOps for the ASP.NET web application with database. it will be built at every push and deploy in Azure automatically.

 ## Tools
-* Vagrant v2.2.0
+* Azure DevOps (Azure App Service)
-* VirtualBox v5.2.20
+* Git (Web App source code)

 ## Repository Structure
 * Stor - sources of web-application